 At least, that’s how it was seen by Salas Portugal in promotional photos taken in the mid-1950s.
 As the neighborhood was gradually enveloped by greater Mexico City, the connection between garden and stone was lost.
 The large lava lots were subdivided into denser parcels.
 The freestone boundary walls were armored into elaborate fortifications.
 And Barragán’s public lava park at the heart of the development was neglected to a state of dereliction.
 Elsewhere on the Pedregal, formal and informal settlements advanced across the lava until most of the malpaís that had so captivated Salas Portugal and Barragán was built out.

 Today, the largest remnant of lavascape is sequestered behind a ten-foot fence in an ecological reserve on the UNAM campus.
 22 It is a refuge for over 300 species of native vascular plants and an important pore for aquifer recharge.
 Peering through the locked gates of the reserve, we might wonder: is nature the prisoner or are we?
-23 That riddle is left unanswered when the gates are unlocked at 7:45 on weekday mornings, and we are allowed to enter — or escape to — the ecological reserve.
+23 That riddle is left unanswered when the gates are opened at 7:45 on weekday mornings, and we are allowed to enter — or escape to — the ecological reserve.
 A single path leads down and around to Espacio Escultórico, or Sculptural Space, a megalithic work created in the late 1970s through the collaboration of six artists.
 On the lava bed sits a large plinth, 330 feet in diameter, constructed of two concentric freestone basalt walls, 45 feet apart, which are surfaced in red volcanic gravel.
 This pedestal is crowned with 64 identical concrete wedges, each twelve feet high, set in a circle with larger openings at the cardinal points.

 Lava is the original clearing, the force that erased an ancient landscape, now cleared and leveled in turn by urbanization.
 Espacio Escultórico can be understood as a clearing of clearings.